Consensys/UniversalToken/README.md

  - Document management.
  - Backwards compatible with ERC20 and ERC777.

-# Objective - Financial asset issuance & management.
+## Objective - Financial asset issuance & management

 The current capital market still needs to overcome a few pain points:
  - Today, it is cumbersome and costly to issue an asset.